 78. PJM proposes to exclude from its definition of Material Subsidy state payments relating to industrial development and local siting.
-With respect to industrial development, PJM proposes to exclude "payments (including payments in lieu of taxes), concessions, rebates, subsidies, or incentives designed to incent, or participation in a program, contract or other arrangement that utilizes criteria designed to incent or promote, general industrial development in an area[.]"155 With respect to local siting, PJM proposes to exclude "payments concessions, rebates, subsidies or incentives designed to incent or other arrangement from a program, contract or other arrangement authority using eligibility or selection criteria designed locality."156 to incent, siting facilities in that county or locality rather than another county or
+With respect to industrial development, PJM proposes to exclude "payments (including payments in lieu of taxes), concessions, rebates, subsidies, or incentives designed to incent, or participation in a program, contract or other arrangement that utilizes criteria designed to incent or promote, general industrial development in an area[.]"
+With respect to local siting, PJM proposes to exclude "payments concessions, rebates, subsidies or incentives designed to incent, or participation in a program, contract or other arrangements from a county or other local government authority using eligibility or selection criteria designed to incent, siting facilities in that county or locality rather than another county or locality."
+156